critterandguitari/Organelle_Manual/manual.md

  The way Organelle handles MIDI will be relevant to all users, even if you are mainly pressing the unit's own maple keys to trigger note messages.
 There are certain default MIDI assignments in Organelle patches that you should know.

 > **NOTE:** In this section, terms specific to the MIDI protocol will > have quotation marks around them.
-As this jargon predates Organelle, > we would suggest consulting a general resource on MIDI if the terms > aren't clear to you. > > **NOTE:** These MIDI assignments are labeled "defaults" as you can > override them in your own patches.
+As this jargon predates Organelle, > we would suggest consulting a general resource on MIDI if the terms > aren't clear to you. > > **NOTE:** These MIDI assignments are labeled "defaults" as you can > override them in your own patches.
 For more on making patches, see > chapter five.

 #### Outgoing MIDI